etaques/tf_environment/README.md

-# terraform-aws
+# terraform-aws-funland

-Basic environment to work with Hashicorp Terraform running on docker
+Basic environment to fun with Hashicorp Terraform running on docker

 This environment uses modified version of Hashicorp Terraform dockerfile following tools installed: